zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-editor.md

     }
 }

-**Step 3**: Now you can consume your part from an extension by referencing it in the PDL:
+1. Now the part can be consumed from the extension by referencing it in the PDL.

 `\Client\V1\Controls\Editor\Editor.pdl`